GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

     return ListView.builder(
       itemCount: items.length,
       itemBuilder: (BuildContext context, int index) {
-        return item.inherited( //inherited uses the InheritedWidget concept
+        return item.inherited( // Inherited uses the `InheritedWidget` concept
           stateOverride: () => items[index],
           builder: () {

             return const ItemWidget();
             // Inside ItemWidget you can use the buildContext to get
-            // the right state for each widget branch using: item.of(context); //the Element owner of context is registered to item model.
+            // the right state for each widget branch using:

-            // Or:
+            // This Element owner of context is registered to item model. item.of(context);

-            item(context) //the Element owner of context is not registered to item model.
+            // Or: this Element owner of context is not registered to item model. item(context);
           }
         );
       },